Fuuulkrum7/SpendYourMoney/README.md

 ### Course tab
-In this tab you can find plot, that shows security course using candles, type of which can be chosen in list of
+In this tab you can find plot, that shows security course using candles, type of which can be chosen in list of different time candles - 1 minute, 5 minute, 1 hour e.t.c.
+Near this list you can find two checkboxes - RSI and Bollinger.
+Using them you can get rsi plot and draw (automatically) bollinger lines.

+In the left upper corner you can find result of prediction, made by neural network.

+# Developer documentation

 #### GetSecurity
 So, if you want to find security using backend